August 23, 2010

 .
 New Delhi, Mar 21, 2007 - From the glaciers of the Himalayas to the distant shores of Bengal, the Ganges, the sacred Hindu river and vital basis for tens of millions of people, faces two serious threats: pollution and overexploitation.

-"The river is facing some alarming levels of pollution and over-exploitation of resources, which is the cause that in some places one can walk where there was water," said Efe Parikshit Gautam, CEO of World Wildlife Fund ( WWF acronym).
+"The river is facing some alarming levels of pollution and over-exploitation of resources, which is the cause that in some places one can walk where there was water," he told Efe Parikshit Gautam, CEO of World Wildlife Fund ( WWF acronym).

 The Ganges basin nourishes life to a third of the land forming part of India, and its passage through the subcontinent not only testifies to the existence of ancient civilizations, but nourishes millions of families, to the point that one of every twelve people on Earth lives under its influence.